nick-nugat/nick-nugat.github.io/content/index.md

 > [!question]+ What should I do from here?
 > You can browse my notes through the sidebar, but I also like to use [[Internal links|internal links]] for navigation between my notes.
-> - If you want to see the progress of my notes as I work on them, see the changelog/history of my notes [[changelog|here]].
+> - If you want to see the progress of my notes as I work on them, see the changelog/history of my notes [[_symlinks/coding-vault/plugins/changelog|here]].
 > - Since I'm still a beginner, so any feedback is welcome through a [pull request on GitHub](https://github.com/nick-nugat/coding-notes-hosted/issues/new).

 ___